oroinc/documentation/backend/setup/dev-environment/docker-and-symfony/index.rst

       composer config -g github-oauth.github.com <oauthtoken>

-2. To consume less memory on composer operations it's highly recommended to install symfony flex composer plugin globally:
+2. To consume less memory on composer operations, it is highly recommended to install the Symfony Flex composer plugin globally:

    .. code-block:: none